curvenote/templates/latex/arxiv_two_column/README.md

-# Arxiv (Two Column)
+# arXiv (Two Column)

-A template for pre-prints based on the Arxiv submission guide, created by [Brenhin Keller](https://github.com/brenhinkeller) and ported to a Curvenote template.
+A template for pre-prints based on the arXiv submission guide, created by [Brenhin Keller](https://github.com/brenhinkeller) and ported to a Curvenote template.

 ![First Page of the Example Paper](thumbnail.png)